 How You Can Use Conductor to Conduct a Competitive Analysis

-The Conductor platform has a workflow that enables you to conduct a competitive SEO analysis.
+The Conductor SEO Software platform has a workflow that enables you to conduct a competitive SEO analysis.

 It can be valuable to find out where your SEO competitors have success so you can beat them at their own game.
-Guide your strategy by performing this SEO competition workflow to discover which high-value keywords your competitors are winning.
+Guide your SEO competitive strategy by performing this competition workflow to discover which high-value keywords your competitors are winning.

 - Follow the path Measure Visibility > Market Share.